vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 ```

 ### PORT NUMBER in DOCKER
-As noted in the README.md the port number the exporter listens on is registered with Prometheus.
-In a Docker environment you can use the Docker -p argument to assign an alternate port if desired.
-The exporter will still liste on 9968 internally but the container can listen on a different port as a Prometheus target.
+As noted in the README.md the port number the exporter listens on is registered with Prometheus and should not be changed.
+In a Docker environment you can use the Docker -p argument to assign an alternate external port number if desired.
+The exporter will still be listening on post 9968 internally but the container can listen on a different port as a Prometheus target.

 In the example below we've started the container telling it to proxy the internal port 9968 to external port 9970.
 ```